u0953009/11/README.md

       Fully connected layer and sigmoid layer

 2. Data dsecription
+   - Images used to train this classifier are phtos of Allegro robotic hand trying to grasp an object.
    - After the robotic hand tries to grasp, if it was successful it has an object in hand.
 Otherwise, an object is on the desk or floor.

    - Photos were taken after each try.